Rigidity of cohomology automorphisms of homogeneous spaces and coincidence theory: Introduction

-The paper is organized as follows: \\ In \secref{section 2} we develop the necessary background and recall some relevant results. \secref{section 3} is devoted to the study of graded endomorphisms of the rational cohomology algebra of $\mathbb S^{m}\times \mathbb C G_{n,k}$, from which we extract several consequences.
+The paper is organized as follows: \\ In \secref{section 2}, we develop the necessary background and recall some relevant results. \secref{section 3} is devoted to the study of rigidity of cohomology automorphisms of homogeneous spaces and graded endomorphisms of the rational cohomology algebra of $\mathbb S^{m}\times \mathbb C G_{n,k}$, from which we extract several consequences.
 These are applied in \secref{section 4} to obtain the coincidence-theoretic results.